ylhyra/ylhyra_content/not_data/content/explanations/Questions.md

 *hversu mikið = how much

 == Word order ==
-Like in English, the [[Word order|word order]] changes to indicate that a sentence is a question:
+Like in English, the [[word order]] changes to indicate that a sentence is a question:

 * Það er gott. = That is good.
 * Er það gott? = Is that good?